Indian Spiced Lentils

 - Hot Curry Powder (affiliate link) (see notes)

-- dried brown lentils
+- brown lentils (affiliate link)

 - vegetable broth